 I explore some implications that my argument in "Conditional Reasons and the Procreation Asymmetry" has for questions of individual procreation.
 I discuss and reject an argument due to David Benatar (2006), according to which affirming the Procreation Asymmetry commits us to recognizing a prima facie obligation against having any children.
 More challenging is the following problem, which I term “the problem of procreative risk”: In every act of procreation, there is some small risk of creating a person whose life is not worth living.
 Does this empirical fact, together with the Procreation Asymmetry, commit us to the view that procreating is a moral risk that is rarely justifiable?
 Consider: if we procreate then, in the best case, we bring about an outcome (namely that in which a new happy person is created) that, according to the Asymmetry, we have no positive moral reason for bringing about.
 But in the worst case, we bring about an outcome that we have strong moral reason to avoid.
 Drawing on some of my recent work on the ethics of risk (Frick, 2015b), I argue that even this second challenge can ultimately be met.
 Affirming the Asymmetry does not, in fact, commit us to anti-natalism.

 How effective is the minimum wage at raising nondurable household consumption through the redistribution of income towards poor workers?
 Using novel data on retail sales by county, I exploit variation in the minimum wage rates across states and over time to answer this question.
-I find that a 10% increase in the minimum wage increases sales by 1.1%, a surprisingly large number considering that only a tiny fraction of the American labor force earns the federal minimum wage rate.
+I find that a 10% increase in the minimum wage increases sales by 1.1%.
 I argue that such a large effect is explained by positive spillovers benefiting the bottom quarter of the labor income distribution.
-As expected, the expenditure response to minimum wage hikes is stronger in counties where the policy binds more.
+As expected, the expenditure response to minimum wage hikes is stronger in counties where the policy is more binding.

 An oft-mentioned but under-studied feature of asset price bubbles is a surge of new entrants, retail investors who never invested, joining the bubble because of their friends or neighbors.
 We incorporate this viral element into an otherwise standard bubble model with forward-looking agents.
 Optimism spreads across households as an epidemic process and the participation rate rises as new entrants buy, anticipating trending prices.
 Insiders or institutions gradually sell their shares, generating trading volume and moderating price growth.
 Our model rationalizes several patterns in the data, which have been previously difficult to explain, including trending prices and volume peaking months before prices, participation rates, and short-selling in both stock market and housing bubbles.